 On the ensemble focus... pic.twitter.com/jJ5u2sbJtBMay 20, 2021

 The decision to incorporate more books into a single season came down to the fact that Jordan's novels were, according to season 1 writer Amanda Kate Shuman (per GQ), about “a lot of characters go for a lot of walks to a lot of inns.”
-So it appears that some of this unnecessary fluff has been cut for the TV adaptation.
+So some of this unnecessary fluff has been cut for the TV adaptation.

 Elaborating on what was cut from the TV show, Judkins told Den of Geek: “We’ll never be able to achieve everything that’s in the books.
 What are the iconic places that we need to do, and do we need to shift things around in physical space in order to hit them? … I don’t want to waste all my production money putting town after town on screen.”